 Getting Started

 Cocxy Terminal is a native macOS terminal built for AI agent workflows.
-Zero telemetry, GPU-accelerated rendering, and first-class support for Claude Code, Codex, Gemini CLI, Aider, and more.
+Zero telemetry, GPU-accelerated rendering, an inline agent code review panel, a full native Markdown workspace, and bundled local profiles for common coding-agent CLIs.

 System Requirements